Autonomic Dysreflexia and Hyperreflexia

-Autonomic Dysreflexia, also known as Hyperreflexia is a potentially life threatening condition which is considered a medical emergency requiring immediate attention.
-The condition of autonomic dysreflexia occurs due to an exaggerated autonomic response to pain below the level of spinal cord injury resulting in the blood pressure becoming excessively high.
+Autonomic dysreflexia, also known as hyperreflexia is a potentially life threatening condition which is considered a medical emergency requiring immediate attention.
+This condition occurs due to an exaggerated autonomic response to pain below the level of spinal cord injury resulting in the blood pressure becoming excessively high.

 Immediate steps to reduce high blood pressure due to autonomic dysreflexia include:

-Autonomic Dysreflexia is usually caused when a painful stimulus occurs below the level of spinal cord injury.
-The stimulus is then mediated through the Central Nervous System (CNS) and the peripheral nervous system (PNS).
+Autonomic dysreflexia is usually caused when a painful stimulus occurs below the level of spinal cord injury.
+The stimulus is then mediated through the central nervous system (CNS) and the peripheral nervous system (PNS).
 See the autonomic dysreflexia image for additional help.

 The CNS is made up of the spinal cord and brain, which control voluntary acts and end organs via their respective nerves.
 The PNS is made up from 12 pairs of cranial nerves, spinal nerves and peripheral nerves.
 The PNS also is divided into the somatic nervous system and the autonomic nervous system.
 The autonomic nervous system is responsible for the signs and symptoms of autonomic dysreflexia.
 The autonomic nervous system normally maintains body homeostasis via its two branches, the parasympathetic autonomic nervous system (PANS) and the sympathetic autonomic nervous system (SANS).
 These branches have complementary roles through a negative-feedback system; that is, when one branch is stimulated, the other branch is suppressed.